theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 Once the immediate political threat is resolved, the story enters a new phase.
 Blackmere is no longer asking whether it can survive.
 It begins asking what it wants to become.

-Through **Future Planning**, the player supports larger civic projects, new regional connections, museum expansion, beautification, visitor programs, public services, cultural traditions, advanced invention networks, and other long-term projects.
+Through Future Planning, the player supports larger civic projects, new regional connections, museum expansion, beautification, visitor programs, public services, cultural traditions, advanced invention networks, and other long-term projects.
 Some choices alter the order or presentation of development without permanently locking major content.

 The long-term story is therefore not about restoring Blackmere to an exact pre-flood state.
 It is about building a future that could not have existed before the flood.